Relationships¶

 The same rules for this field are the same as the ForeignKey as this derives from it.

-Let us create a User
+Let us create a User and a Profile.

 user = await User.query.create(email="foo@bar.com")